pars-linux/web/web/developer.pardus.org.tr/source/newcontributor/index.rst

 The process of development is completely transparent to the public, and open to any contributor who demonstrates the necessary skills and commitment to the project.

-You can find in details :ref:`areas-to-contribute` and `how-to-be-contributor`.
+You can find in details :ref:`areas-to-contribute` and :ref:`how-to-be-contributor`.

 Responsibilities of a Contributor
 =====================================